EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/acts/act-1/adventure-hooks.md

 !!! info
     Use this if your characters are simply staying the night at [Jonah's Denn](../../places/jonahs-denn.md) while passing through the region.

-Staying at Jonah's Denn triggers the [Ghosts Eat Ghosts](../../sidequests/ghosts-eat-ghosts.md) sidequest, which upon completion may draw the attention of Dauriel Aldarion.
+Staying at Jonah's Denn triggers the [Ghosts Eat Ghosts](../../sidequests/ghosts-eat-ghosts.md) side-quest, which upon completion may draw the attention of Dauriel Aldarion.
 He will then present them with invitations, which would trigger the default hook.
 Staying at the inn may also present hints of Amalchi, which could lead in a roundabout way to Dauriel Aldarion.